 Interview by Renate McNay

-Cynthia: Oh, you should try it though in December.
+Cynthia: Oh yes, you should try it though in December!

-Renate: Yes, yes, I would love to have one in the mountains.
-I am more a mountain goat than a sea person.
+Renate: I would love to have one in the mountains, a hermitage.
+I’m more a mountain goat than a sea person.

-Renate: So I show you some of Cynthia’s books: The Centering Prayer, and there is a follow-up coming up in the pipeline, it’s called The Heart of Centering Prayer, non-dual Christianity in Theory and Practice, and this book is coming out in December.
+Renate: So I show you some of Cynthia’s books.
+So there’s Centering Prayer, and there is a follow-up upcoming in the pipeline, it’s called The Heart of Centering Prayer: Nondual Christianity in Theory and Practice, and this book is coming out in December.

-Renate: Wonderful, we are looking forward to that and a book on Mary Magdalena and of course a book on Jesus, Wisdom Jesus, and Love is Stronger than Death.
-This is a very beautiful book, my most favourite book.
-I read it already twice and the Wisdom Way of Knowing and Mystical Hope.
+Renate: Wonderful, we are looking forward to that.
+A book on Mary Magdalene [The Meaning of Mary Magdalene], and, of course, a book on Jesus, The Wisdom Jesus.
+And Love is Stronger than Death – this is a very beautiful book, my most favourite book, I read it already twice.
+And The Wisdom Way of Knowing, and Mystical Hope.
 Are you writing all these books in your hermitage?

 Cynthia: Yes, actually I think they all got written there.

-Renate: OK, Cynthia I like to start with the question: How did your Christian life begin, what happened that you have chosen this Christian path?
+Renate: OK, Cynthia, I like to start with the question: How did your Christian life begin?
+What happened that you have chosen the Christian path?

-Cynthia: Well, in a way it was, what the Buddhists would call a choiceless choice, that’s - well, I found myself growing up as a child in the 1950s in the area around Philadelphia in the United States.
-Christianity was all there was, I mean our biggest choice was were you a Catholic or a Methodist and what really began my journey was that my parents sent me to a Quaker school, that was easy to do back in the Philadelphia area ‘cause it’s sort of one of the natural homes of Quakers.
-So we had this wonderful little school of about 60 children between the ages of 5 and 12 and as part of the Quaker heritage we would all go in once a week for a silent meeting for worship.
-So we would troupe into this beautiful old 18th century meeting house with great clerestory lights pouring in through the windows and the whole programme in Quakerism is to sit and gather your heart in silence until the Spirit might move you to speak
+Cynthia: Well, in a way it was what the Buddhists would call ‘a choiceless choice’.
+I found myself growing up as a child in the 1950s in the area around Philadelphia, in the United States.
+Christianity was all there was, I mean our biggest choice was were you a Catholic or a Methodist?
+And what really began my journey was that my parents sent me to a Quaker school.
+That was easy to do back in the Philadelphia area because it’s one of the natural homes of Quakers.
+So we had this wonderful little school – about 60 children between the ages of 5 and 12 – and, as part of the Quaker heritage, we would all go in once a week for a silent meeting for worship.
+So we would troupe into this beautiful old 18th Century meeting house with great clear lights pouring in from upper windows.
+And the whole programme in Quakerism is to sit and gather your heart in silence until the spirit might move you to speak.

-Cynthia: Your heart in silence? well, it means, to begin with: Shut up!
-So instead of going into a place where you start like you do in a church with people proclaiming words and singing songs or you shut down and you sit in silence in what looks like and is really meditation.
-And the only real difference between a Quaker meeting for worship and silent meditation is that if the Spirit moves you after a time in Quaker meeting you get up and speak the message that’s been given in your heart.
+Cynthia: Your heart in silence?
+Well, it means, to begin with: Shut up!
+So instead of going into a place where you start, like you do in a church, with people proclaiming words at you or singing songs, you come in and you sit in silence in what looks like, and really is, meditation.
+And the only real difference between a Quaker meeting for worship and silent meditation is that if the spirit moves you after a time, in Quaker meeting, you get up and speak the message that’s been given in your heart.

-Cynthia: And then it goes back into silence and then somebody else might stand up and speak moved by that message but not debating, just so it kind of builds a teaching which is almost downloaded from the cosmos and created by the listening hearts in the room.
-So in that kind of environment I first touched a very simple and direct way what you might call the mystical field of love that surrounds us and binds our hearts together and is the real presence of God.
+And then it goes back into silence and then somebody else might stand and speak, moved by that message but not debating.
+So it kind of builds a teaching, which is almost downloaded from the cosmos and created by the listening hearts in the room.
+So in that kind of environment I first touched, in a very simple and direct way, what you might call the mystical field of love that surrounds us and binds our hearts together, and is the real presence of God.

 Renate: You were only 6 years old.

 Cynthia: It was right in the heart.
-It was very profoundly a sense that I’d met my path and I’d met my Master and this Master was a Someone, not a set of creeds to be recited.
-There was a deep sense of invitation to a path that was really an initiation and I think that over and over again has been the reason I have stuck with Christianity through thick and thin with my eyes open.
-I’ve said many, many times that, if I could have been a Sufi I would have done it in a heartbeat, but when you receive what really your own heart-of-hearts receives as an invitation from a living Master to come this way you don’t say: “Sorry, Jesus, I’d rather be a Sufi” And from working closely with many of the religious traditions in subsequent years, I have a great belief that, like colours of the rainbow they all belong together and it requires every one of them to show the full spectrum of Divine Love.
-But the path that I’ve been plunked down on and called to manifest and serve on is this particular ray of the rainbow.
+It was very profoundly a sense that I’d met my path and I’d met my master.
+And that this master was a someone, not a theory to be mastered, not a set of creeds to be recited.
+So there was a deep sense of invitation to a path that was really an initiation.
+And I think that, over and over again, has been the reason I’ve stuck with Christianity through thick and thin with my eyes open.
+I’ve said many, many times that if I could have been a Sufi I would have done it in a heartbeat.
+But, when you receive what really your own heart-of-hearts receives as an invitation from a living master to come this way, you don’t say, “Sorry, Jesus, I’d rather be a Sufi!”
+And I’ve worked closely with many of the religious traditions, I have a great belief that, like colours of the rainbow, they all belong together.
+And it requires every one of them to show the full spectrum of divine love.
+But the path that I’ve been plunked down on and called to manifest in and serve in is this particular ray of the rainbow.

-Cynthia: Oh, well, I would say that’s one of the things that we tend to forget about on this planet because for so many many many many thousands of years we’ve spent most our time thinking that there is something wrong with being here, that it’s illusion, it’s maya, it’s sin, it’s coarse, it’s contaminated
+Cynthia: Well… I would say that’s one of the things that we tend to forget in the planet because so many, many, many, many thousands of years we’ve spent thinking that there’s something wrong with being here, that it’s illusion, it’s maya, it’s sin, it’s coarse, it’s contaminated.

-Renate: Hm... but this is quite a journey.
+Renate: Mm... but this is quite a journey!

 Renate: To come to this point where you are free to love.
 And so my question is: How does Christianity address our deep wounds and delusions?

-Cynthia: Yah....
-How do all the traditions address them or not address them?
-On two levels.
-The Primordial Way of all the Traditions, that’s there from the beginning, is in the great language and offering and energy of the whole world of sacraments and devotions.
-That, as things get offered up – like in Christianity the Eucharist, the Holy Communion – as the image, gets lifted up, as ghoulish as it may seem at first, of the suffering Christ on the cross, there is actually a wisdom being conveyed there that does give comfort and healing.
-The problem is we don’t mostly get that because something else has to kick in before any of this becomes really operative in our brains and our hearts and that’s the path that begins it open up when we start to do conscious inner work.
+Cynthia: Well, I think all the traditions address them or don’t address them on two levels.
+The one level that’s there from the beginning is in the great language and offering and energy of the whole world of sacraments and devotions.
+That, as things get offered up – like, in Christianity, the Eucharist, the Holy Communion – as the image gets lifted up, as ghoulish as it may seem at first, of the suffering Christ on the cross, there’s actually a wisdom being conveyed there that does give comfort and healing.
+The problem is we don’t mostly get that because something else has to kick in before any of this becomes really operative in our brains and our hearts and that’s the path that begins to get opened up when we start to do conscious inner work.